Poli-See/Poli-See.github.io/about.md

 ### Discuss, Engage, Question or Contact Us

 Every blog post has a comment section that you can use to start or continue a discussion, provide feedback or propose alternative viewpoints.
 We're all about hearing what you think and getting a diversity of opinons on the issues that make our local communities tick.
-You can also e-mail us: [poliseeblog@gmail.com](mailto:poliseeblog@gmail.com)
+You can also [e-mail us](mailto:poliseeblog@gmail.com).